9oelM/embed-github/README.md

    1. if `gh` parameter is a raw URL, then it must be in the format of `lines=L{number}-L{number}`.
 Example: `lines=L1-L10`.
 This is for convenience; When you don't want to run `encodeURIComponent` on the URL, just copy and paste, and change `#L13-L14` to `&lines=L13-L14`.
 Otherwise, `lines` parameter doesn't have to be specified at all.
 In this case, the entire file will be shown.
    1. if `gh` parameter is a value returned by `encodeURIComponent`, then the range of lines must have been included already in the URL as a fragment. `lines` parameter should not be provided again.
 3. `theme`: changes the theme used for the code highlighting.
 See below for the list of available themes.
+4. `lang`: override highlighting language.
+See below for the list of available languages.

 Examples of valid requests: